NetherGamesMC/support/docs/privacy-policy.md

 Stripe and PayPal provide the following details—full name, email, and address.
 We log these on our servers to verify purchases.
 We may also use this information to resolve a dispute you have with us made through Stripe or PayPal, your bank or credit card provider, or in a court of law.

 Email addresses collected by NetherGames are used to send the following types of emails:
-* **Purchase receipt emails:** these are sent when you purchase a product from our store.
+* **Purchase receipt emails:** These are sent when you purchase a product from our store.
 It includes what products you have bought and a transaction ID you can quote when we require it
 * **News/promotional emails:** sent when we want to tell our users about a new product, community information, or other updates.
 You can opt out of these anytime using a link sent along with these emails
-* **Important announcement emails:** these are sent when we have an important announcement to make (e.g., in the unlikely event of a data breach).
+* **Important announcement emails:** These are sent when we have an important announcement to make (e.g., in the unlikely event of a data breach).
 Receiving these emails is compulsory; we must send them by law to notify users about data or security breaches

 ## 3. GDPR Compliance